empowerID/empowernow_docs/docs/source_content/mcp_virtual_views.md

 - `path_prefix` must be a single segment under `/mcp`, e.g., `/entra`, `/workflows`.
 - Health tools (`system.health`, `system_health`) are always included for connectivity checks.
 - Duplicate `path_prefix` values are not allowed; resolve conflicts in your YAML.
+ - Prompts can also be included in views by setting `source: ["prompt"]` or mixing with other sources; see section "Prompts in views" below.

 ## Endpoints
 Once configured, each view is available under: